 Once you have a separated piece of a mat, take your fine-toothed comb and gently comb through the mat while using your non-dominant hand to hold the mat such that the comb does not pull your cat’s fur out.

-If your cat’s mats are particularly serious and hard to break apart, it is best to bring your cat to a groomer or vet so that the mats can be taken care of by a professional.
-A groomer can comb or shave off mats that are only affecting your cat’s fur.
+If your cat’s mats are particularly serious and hard to break apart, it is best to bring your cat to a professional cat groomer or vet so that the mats can be taken care of by a professional.
+A groomer can comb or shave off mats that are only affecting the cat fur.

 How Can Matting Be Prevented?

 Cats groom themselves regularly, and this alone can help prevent matting, but when this is not enough, there are a few steps you can follow that will help make a difference.

 For one, brushing your cat regularly plays a huge role in the prevention of matting.Brushing your cat once a day, rather than one a week, for example, helps prevent mats before they start.
 Daily brushing gets rid of loose hairs that are stuck in your matted cat hair as it sheds, and these loose hairs are a common culprit for matting.
 Grooming your cat’s undercoat as well as the top coat is also crucial because the undercoat is where mats begin.

 Additionally, having your cat professionally groomed on a regular basis can be a big help in terms of matting, especially if your cat has particularly difficult fur.
 If your cat dislikes grooming, a way to help with this is by acclimating them to touch and rewarding them for their patience and good behavior during grooming.
 Finishing your brushing sessions with a treat can help your cat make positive associations.

 When you successfully remove mats from your cat’s fur, make sure to thoroughly brush over the areas where the mats sat beforehand.
 This can help keep the fur from gathering back in those spots, leading to more mats in the same problem areas.
 Most cats tend to neglect areas that have been matted before, so pay special attention to these spots.